Ajay-Nair/CureWellHospital/README.md

-# CureWell Hospital Doctor App Frontend
+# CureWell Hospital Doctor App

-Welcome to the CureWell Hospital Doctor App Frontend repository.
+Welcome to the CureWell Hospital Doctor App repository.
 This web application is designed for doctors to manage patient information and appointments efficiently.

 ## Features